Guix Introduction Part 4: Try Guix

 -

-guix upgrade package1 package2
+guix upgrade1guix upgrade package1 package2 -

 An alternative way

-guix package -u package1 package2 # guix package --upgrade package1 package2
+1 2guix package -u package1 package2 # guix package --upgrade package1 package2

 -